jbirch/advent-rs/aoc-2022/README.md

 * Turn `Option<&...>` into `Option<...>` with `cloned()`.
 * The "expected" side of `assert_eq!` technically doesn't exist, but seems to conventionally be the right.
 You can write a format string and args for any amount of args, if you wanted to make it dumb explicit.
+* It is better to use some collection as the type and then `collect()` into that, instead of trying to construct some sort of `Collection::from(...)`.
+Let the compiler do the work, and it reads nicer too.

 Things that cropped up that I worked around, and need to learn more of
 ----------------------------------------------------------------------